Lower Genitourinary Trauma Workup

 CT scanning is useful for diagnosis of associated abdominal and pelvic injuries.

-See the images below.
+(See the images below.)

-Ruptured urinary bladder detected by CT scan.
 CT cystography is an emerging imaging modality for use in the diagnosis of bladder injuries.

 Ultrasonography

 Ultrasonography is used as a screening tool to indicate bladder wall abnormalities or presence of fluid in the abdomen but suffers from low sensitivity in excluding bladder injury.
-Although Ultrasonography has a low sensitivity, it is a fast and cost effective early screening measure, and when positive can expedite patient care.
+Although ultrasonography has a low sensitivity, it is a fast and cost-effective early screening measure and, when positive, can expedite patient care.

 Simultaneous suprapubic cystography and retrograde urethrography